Millennium Line: Phase I: Columbia to Commercial Drive (2002)

 In 1995, the British Columbia government announced that an entirely new line, a street-level light rail line, would be built along Broadway and Lougheed Highway to Lougheed Mall (served by Lougheed Town Centre station), as the first phase of the "T"-Line (one of three Intermediate Capacity Transit System lines) outlined in the Metro Vancouver's Livable Region Strategic Plan that extended into Coquitlam.
-An 18-month review of rapid transit was scheduled and started in January 1998 but was cut short by the government's announcement of its choice of Bombardier's technology in June 1998.
+An 18-month review of rapid transit was scheduled and started in January 1998 but was cut short by the government's announcement of its choice of an elevated SkyTrain line in June 1998.
 This meant that the first phase of the line would have to connect to the existing Expo Line to use its maintenance yard.
 Connecting the two lines at Broadway station was deemed impracticable, so the lines were connected in New Westminster.
 Switches to the Millennium Line were installed on the Expo Line just east of Columbia station.
 Expo Line service was reduced to a single track over the SkyBridge during the installation of these switches.
 The main contractor for the project was SAR Transit, a joint venture of SC Infrastructure, Agra Monenco, and Rizzani de Eccher Inc.

 The Millennium Line opened for revenue service on January 7, 2002 (a preview for SkyTrain passengers took place on the prior two days), with trains operating between Waterfront station on the Expo Line and Braid station in eastern New Westminster.

 For the second phase, service was extended to Commercial Drive station (since merged with Broadway station to form Commercial–Broadway) on August 31, 2002 (with full integration with the bus network occurring on September 3, 2002).